ibm-cloud-docs/databases-for-mongodb/howto-upgrade.md

 During the in-place major version upgrade window (including a backup), the deployment is set to *[setUserWriteBlockMode]*(https://www.mongodb.com/docs/manual/reference/command/setUserWriteBlockMode/#mongodb-dbcommand-dbcmd.setUserWriteBlockMode), which only allows read operations but no write opertions to the deployment to ensure a safe upgrade.
 As soon as the major version upgrade of the deployment is completed, the *writeBlockMode* is removed.
 {: important}

-The `expiration for starting upgrade` allows you to configure a 'timeout' period that the upgrade job must start within before it is automatically cancelled.
-In addition, test the upgrade in staging upfront to ensure that the upgrade completes within your desired time window.
-If, for example, you want to complete the upgrade within 1 hour, and you tested the upgrade and know that it takes 50 minutes, then your upgrade job must start within 10 minutes of you confirming that you want to upgrade.
-Therefore, set the expiration to 10 minutes, so that if it doesn't start within that time, it won't overrun your window.

 ### Before you begin
 {: #upgrading-considerations}